canvas-gm/mordor/README.md

 # mordor
 CGM Mordor tower

-- Fix double server disconnection handler
-- Add redis cache
-- Be able to identify a server (and the projects).
+- Be able to identify a server (and the projects). -> Server side ?
 - Work on the client authentication with rethinkdb